Rubusch/linux-c/040__simple-busses/iio__dc934a__ltc2607-dac-ltc2422-adc-via-app/README.md

 $ cd ./module__ltc2607-dual-dac
 $ make
 ```
-Copy the module over to the target
+Copy the module over to the target.
+Copy the `.dtbo` file over to `/boot/overlays`, and register it in `/boot/config.txt` as `dtoverlay`.

 NB: In case the module won't compile (or `make clean` fails) due to the symlink, enter the directory on the absolute path, not the linked path.